chetcutijc/LMML_VJ/README.md

    workflow, then check the log output before trusting the schedule.
    Note a manual run outside the 07:00/12:00/15:00 Malta window will correctly do nothing - that's by design, not a failure.

+## WhatsApp alerts (optional)

+New VistaJet or military hits can also send a WhatsApp message, using Meta's official Cloud API.
+This is meaningfully more setup than anything else here - budget maybe 20-30 minutes of active setup, plus template approval time on top (often just minutes, but not guaranteed).
+Commercial hits never trigger a message; there's too much of it.

+1. **Create a free Meta Developer account** at developers.facebook.com, then create a new App and add the **WhatsApp** product to it.
+This automatically provisions a WhatsApp Business Account and a free test phone number - you don't need your own dedicated number for personal use.

+2. **Add your own number as a test recipient.** On the app's WhatsApp -> API Setup page, add your WhatsApp number under "To" (up to 5 allowed on the test number).
+Meta sends a verification code to confirm it.

+3. **Send yourself the sample "hello_world" template** from that same page to confirm the connection works end to end.

+4. **Create a permanent access token.** The temporary one from step 3 expires in 24 hours, which would silently break the schedule the very next day.
+Go to Business Settings -> System Users -> Add, create a system user, click "Assign Assets", give it Full Control over both your app and your WhatsApp Business Account, then click "Generate token" on that system user with no expiration set.
+Save it somewhere safe - it won't be shown again.

+5. **Create a message template.** Proactive messages (the bot messaging you first, rather than replying to you) need Meta's pre-approval - free-form text only works within 24 hours of you messaging the bot, which isn't a realistic way to run an automated watcher.
+In WhatsApp Manager -> Message Templates, create a new template:
+   - Category: **Utility**
+   - Name: `lmml_watch_alert` (or anything - just match it in step 7)
+   - Body: `LMML Watch: {{1}} - {{2}}`

+   Submit for review.

+6. **Note down three values:** the **Phone number ID** (API Setup page), your **permanent access token** (step 4), and your own WhatsApp number in international format with no `+` or spaces (e.g. `35699112233`).

+7. **Add GitHub Actions secrets** (Settings -> Secrets and variables -> Actions): `WHATSAPP_TOKEN`, `WHATSAPP_PHONE_NUMBER_ID`, and
+   `WHATSAPP_RECIPIENT_NUMBER` are required. `WHATSAPP_TEMPLATE_NAME` is
+   optional - it already defaults to `lmml_watch_alert` in the script, so only add it if you named your template something else.

+If any of the required secrets aren't set, the script just skips sending WhatsApp messages and logs a line saying so - it won't break the rest of the run.

+**Cost**: messages sent within 24 hours of you messaging the bot are free.
+Outside that window - the normal case for an automated alert - Meta charges a small per-template fee, roughly $0.001-0.08 depending on your country, billed through your Meta Business account.
+For occasional alerts like this it's effectively pocket change, but it isn't literally free.

 ## One real risk worth knowing about